-Neurotoxins, such as Botox, Dysport and Xeomin, certainly work, but face it – it’s toxins going into your face.
+Neurotoxins, such as Botox, Dysport, Xeomin, and Jeuveau certainly work, but face it – it’s toxins going into your face.
 I don’t mind it (well that ship has sailed), but for those of you who have concerns, I have written this Botox Alternative Series just for you.

 What is Frotox (Iovera)?

 ‘Frotox’, (a play on Botox), is a catchy nickname for the Iovera treatment.
 The Iovera treatment smooths out your forehead wrinkles, as well as, or better than Botox does.
 And here’s the thing, it uses Focused Cold Therapy instead of injecting toxins in your face!

 Manufactured by Myoscience Inc. in Redwood City, CA, Iovera was originally designed as a pain blocker.
-It was FDA approved for pain control in the U.S in 2014, and is currently being used in many orthoepedic, rheumatology, spine and pain practices around the country.
+It was FDA approved for pain control in the U.S in 2014, and is currently being used in many orthopedic, rheumatology, spine and pain practices around the country.

 The good news is that, since the procedure is already approved as a pain blocker and is considered safe, there are docs using it off label for your forehead lines!

 So let’s talk about how it works.